Want to coordinate a supply drive for Connecticut Humane Society pets in need? Here’s how!

 Step Five: Collect

 You’ll need a bin or box and signage.
 Plastic storage totes work great!
 Create your own signs or request CHS’ printable poster.
 If you’re collecting in person, remember to be friendly, smile and always thank the donors.
-Take photos to share with us!
+Take photos to share with CHS!
 Some donors may ask to make a monetary gift.
-We can accept cash donations and checks made out to CHS.
+CHS can accept cash donations and checks made out to the Connecticut Humane Society.

 Step Six: Drop-Off Your Donations

-Once you’ve completed your supply drive, drop off your donations at any CHS location (Newington, Waterford or Westport) during regular business hours, along with a Supply Drive Wrap-Up Form.
-If you’d like to be featured on the CHS Facebook page, email a photo to email@example.com or let us take one when you make your drop-off.
+Once you’ve completed your supply drive, fill out the online Supply Drive Wrap-Up Form and then drop off your donations at any CHS location (Newington, Waterford or Westport) during regular business hours.
+If you’d like to be featured on the CHS Facebook page, email a photo to firstname.lastname@example.org or let staff take one when you make your drop-off.
 If you collected with a group, you may request a behind-the-scenes tour when you come to make your drop-off.
 Tours must be scheduled in advance.

 Thank you for collecting to help pets in need!